kuwala-io/kuwala/kuwala/core/backend/app/models/demo/README.md

 ```

 ## Database
-This automation tested by importing Robyn's sample data from database.
-The sample data exported to separate tables containing each marketing channels.
-In order to run properly, these tables needed to be exist in the database.
+This automation has been tested by importing Robyn's sample data from database.
+The sample data was exported to separate tables containing each marketing channels.
+In order to run properly, these tables need to exist in the database.
 Those tables and row names are:

 * marketing_channel_facebook:
     * index (starts from 1)